-Ferdinand Marcos, World War II veteran and later President, notorious for his kleptocratic dictatorship while imposing martial law during The Seventies, ostensibly as a solution to the nation's persistent problem with communist rebels.
+Ferdinand Marcos, World War II veteran and later President, notorious for his authoritarian regime and imposing martial law during The Seventies, ostensibly as a solution to the persistent communist insurgency.
 Boasted a stash of war medals, most fake.
 Had a audio-only sex tape recorded by a mistress without his knowledge, later played on university radio.
-Booted out of office after twenty years through the nonviolent "People Power Revolution of 1986.
+Booted out of office after twenty years through the nonviolent "People Power Revolution" of 1986.

 Benigno "Ninoy" Aquino Jr., former provincial governor, senator, and Marcos's Arch-Enemy during the martial law period, whose assassination at Manila International Airport (which now bears his name) on August 21, 1983 uncorked public resentment towards Marcos, leading to the "People Power Revolution".